Onyeneke-AC/weather-app/README.md

 The initial weather data displayed contains the weather conditions of your current location.

-A seacrch box is provided to check the weather conditions of other places as long as the searched location is real.
+A search box is provided to check the weather conditions of other places as long as the searched location is real.

 Styled components was used for the styling of this project.